 We examined these dynamics in aspen stands of the central and northern Rockies (CNR) are generally small, scattered, and isolated on the landscape, but are occasionally locally abundant.
 The relative rarity of aspen communities in the CNR makes them both highly valuable to maintaining biodiversity and highly vulnerable to degradation and loss.
 Although recent aspen mortality has been potentially less severe in the northern Rockies compared to other parts of the western U.S. (Steed and Kearns 2010), aspen decline has been pronounced in parts of the central Rockies (Romme et al. 1995), and recent bioclimatic models suggest that aspen may nearly disappear from the CNR under most climate change scenarios by 2090 (Rehfeldt et al. 2009).
 Much of the CNR is characterized by a winter-dominated precipitation regime, in which snowfall subsidizes growing-season soil moisture that is critical for establishment and growth of aspen.
 A loss or redistribution of this moisture subsidy due to climate change could be detrimental to aspen persistence in the CNR, as evidenced by recent, drought-induced dieback events throughout the western U.S and Canada (Anderegg et al. 2013, Hogg et al. 2008).
 Wildfire is also an important process in the CNR.
 As an early-seral species, fire favors aspen persistence in conifer-dominated landscapes, and fire exclusion is considered another primary cause of aspen decline (DeByle et al. 1987).
 Recent fire-climate trends and predictive models suggest an increase in average annual area burned by wildfire under climate change (Littell et al. 2010).
 Historically, natural fire regimes and limited biophysical settings that favored aspen likely perpetuated a patchy and dynamic pattern of aspen communities across the CNR (Renkin and Despain 1996).
 Climate-fire interactions suggest that fire will be more frequent across much of the CNR under climate change (Morgan et al. 2008, Littell et al. 2010), as droughts become more common and fire seasons lengthen (Westerling et al. 2006).
 Thus, climate change is expected to alter two critical elements upon which aspen depends: plant available soil water and fire.

-We wanted to use a multi-disciplinary approach to investigate biophysical controls on aspen productivity and survivability in landscapes of the CNR, and to specifically project the likely effects of altered moisture and fire regimes on aspen under climate change.
+We used a multi-disciplinary approach to investigate biophysical controls on aspen productivity and survivability in landscapes of the CNR, and to specifically project the likely effects of altered moisture and fire regimes on aspen under climate change.
 The original objectives of this research included:

 Determine how aspen productivity varies as areas transition from snow- to rain-dominated precipitation regimes;